swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

     - **Command-line interfaces make automation possible**: Scripts that accept arguments and can be run from the terminal integrate seamlessly with scheduling tools, CI/CD pipelines, and orchestration systems.
+    - **Fixed seeds enable reproducibility but hide variance**: Using fixed seeds during development ensures fair comparison of model changes, while final evaluation should use multiple seeds to assess real-world model stability.

 ## State of the MLOps process